netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

-# Multi-cluster ingress and load balancing solution using the Citrix ingress controller
+# NetScaler GSLB controller for applications deployed in distributed Kubernetes clusters using the Citrix ingress controller

 ## Overview